 Patrimony Days and the Fine Arts Museum of Tours

-Enjoy the Patrimony Days on September 21 and 22, 2018 to visit the Museum of Fine Arts of Tours located 10 minutes walk from our establishment L'Artist Hotel.
+Take advantage of the Heritage Days on 19 and 20 September 2020 to visit the Fine Arts Museum of Tours located 10 minutes walk from our establishment L'Artist Hotel.

 Installed in a historical monument, the Museum of Fine Arts of Tours houses in its underground galleries the most beautiful lapidary inscription to the glory of the Turons (Gallic people who occupied the Touraine region).
 The inscription "CIVITAS TURONORUM LIBERA" means that the city was free at the time.